AvresCode/Redux-Money-Manager/redux.md

  Run the app again to check if it's working: npm start check the store and action in Redux devTool

+ //**if we make compponents and return in app.js at this stage , then we do the selectors first to see the data in our app, then we return to the dispatch action

 //***Dispatch Action: Sending data to the store:

 1.Define a key in our newly created slice